NBJIN/Mason-Dev/README.md

 ![image](https://github.com/NBJIN/Mason-Dev/assets/106515976/90276f49-646f-402a-b65b-d7c49a7d1b36)

 Footer Section -
-The footer section contains the links to the social meida platforms for the company.
+The footer section contains the links to the social meida platforms.
 There are three social media links in total which are as follows:
  - Facebook
  - Twitter
  - Instagram
- When the user click on the link of choice it will navigate to that page.
+ When the user clicks on the link of choice it will navigate to that page.

  Also the footer section contains a return to home button when clicked will bring the user back to the top of the page.
 The footer element is responsive across destop, tablet and mobile and it retains it format for each device.
 The footer element also contains the contact details for the company and copyright information.